rieckpil/progmot/content/post/writing-a-book-remotely.md

 Titles:
 (more positive word for lessons learned)
-- Lessons Learned: Writing a Technical eBook Remotely Without Ever Meeting Before
+- Lessons Learned: Writing a Technical eBook Remotely Without Ever Meeting In Person Before
+- Lessons Learned: Writing a Technical eBook Remotely
+- Interconnected World: Writing a Technical eBook Remotely
+- How To Write a Technical eBook Remotely Without Every Meeting
 - How we managed to write a book about AWS remotely

+This article describes my one-year journey to write [Stratospheric - From Zero to Production with Spring Boot and AWS](https://stratospheric.dev/) as a co-author with two other co-authors that I met on Twitter.
+We never met in person before and while writing and still managed to successfully write a 450+ in-depth guide on AWS and Spring Boot.

-Share some tools we use, how we organized, which process we followed
+We self-published this, promotion strategies, connecting to the readers, money side of things, how we organized ourselves, which processes we followed

 Short intro about this article.
 What worked, how we organized ourselves.